CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 *Examples:*

 ```
-// Finding all free time slots from now to 25 December 2016, 11.59pm.
+* Finding all free time slots from now to 25 December 2016, 11.59pm.
-// (Assuming now is some time before 25 Decemeber 2016.)
+  (Assuming now is some time before 25 Decemeber 2016.)
 > freetime et/2016-12-25 11:59pm

-// Finding all free time slots on 16 October 2016 between 7am to 9pm.
+* Finding all free time slots on 16 October 2016 between 7am to 9pm.
 > freetime st/2016-10-16 7:00am et/2016-10-16 9:00pm
 ```

-#### List
+#### Listing Tasks and Reminders

+##### *List*

 The default behaviour of the `list` command returns the list of all incomplete tasks and reminders.
 This may not be particularly helpful as you may have a lot of outstanding tasks.
 Luckily, you are able to search for tasks by specifying the various fields.

+Also, if you need to see the tasks that you have completed, simply add the `d/DONE` field which works as follows:

+1. d/yes - Shows only completed tasks.
+2. d/all - Shows completed tasks along with incompleted tasks.

 *Format:*